Indoctrination vs. Education: Part 2

 Do professors teach anything as straightforward as parachute

 rigging?
-Sure they do.
+Sometimes.
 Mathematics, engineering, foreign languages and the

 sciences come immediately to mind.
 Properly using a sling hygrometer (it